Wall Street Pummels Synchrony Financial (SYF) After Recent Earnings Report

 Is It Worth Investing in Synchrony Financial (NYSE :SYF) Right Now?

-Synchrony Financial (NYSE:SYF) scored a price-to-earnings ratio above its average ratio, recording 5.01 x from its present earnings ratio.
+Synchrony Financial (NYSE:SYF) scored a price-to-earnings ratio above its average ratio, recording 4.91 x from its present earnings ratio.
 Plus, the 36-month beta value for SYF is at 1.57.
-Opinions of the stock are interesting as 13 analysts out of 22 who provided ratings for Synchrony Financial declared the stock was a “buy,” while 2 rated the stock as “overweight,” 5 rated it as “hold,” and 1 as “sell.”

 3 Tiny Stocks Primed to Explode